Specialisation after MBBS - MD, MS and Diploma

 Postgraduate Medical Degrees - Important skills

 Before delving into choosing the specialisation after MBBS, candidates must decide the postgraduate medical degree they should go for.
-The postgraduate medical education for broad specialties includes courses like MD, MS, PG Diploma, and DNB.
-With the exception of PG Diploma courses, which are for a duration of two years, the postgraduate medical degree is of three years duration.
+The postgraduate medical education for broad specialities includes courses like MD, MS, PG Diploma, and DNB.
+Except for PG Diploma courses, which are for two years, the postgraduate medical degree is of three years duration.
 Doctor of Medicine (MD) is a postgraduate degree in general medicine while Master of Surgery (MS) is a qualification in surgery.

-NBE Diplomate of National Board receives hands-on training at the hospitals and the institutions in the specialisation that one has opted for.
-The curriculum of the postgraduate medical degrees include these components-
+NBE Diplomate of National Board receives hands-on training at the hospitals and institutions in the specialisation that one has opted for.
+The curriculum of the postgraduate medical degrees includes these components-

 • Theoretical knowledge